 D&D Preparing for Future Use

-Under the D&D project, DOE Portsmouth Site continues to change as more facilities are removed as the site is prepared for future reuse.
+Under the D&D project, the Portsmouth Site continues to change as 38 facilities have been demolished after deactivating utilities and removing stored waste, materials, process equipment, and piping.
 Existing buildings and temporary trailers are utilized for relocated personnel and services.
 Steam generation is provided by the X-690 Steam Plant that was constructed in 2012 to replace the X-600.
 The new steam plant is right-sized and more efficient than its predecessor.

 Landfills & Lagoons Closed